nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Note: For all values of `Content-Type`, data sent using POST or PUT should not be URL encoded.

 #### <a name="authorization-header"></a> Authorization Header
-All Ingest API operations require specifying a token obtained from [Earthdata Login (EDL)](https://urs.earthdata.nasa.gov).
+All Ingest API operations require specifying an EDL bearer token or a Launchpad token.

+An EDL Bearer token can be obtained from [Earthdata Login (EDL)](https://urs.earthdata.nasa.gov).
 The token should be specified using the `Authorization: Bearer` header followed by the EDL bearer token.
 For more information on obtaining an EDL bearer token, please reference the documentation [here](https://urs.earthdata.nasa.gov/documentation/for_users/user_token).

+An example for generating a Launchpad token can he found [here](https://wiki.earthdata.nasa.gov/display/CMR/Example+Code+for+Requesting+Launchpad+Token).
+The token should be specified using the `Authorization` header followed by the Launchpad token.
+More information on getting access to Launchpad tokens can be found on [this guide](https://wiki.earthdata.nasa.gov/display/CMR/Launchpad+Authentication+User%27s+Guide)

 #### <a name="accept-header"></a> Accept Header